hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - When presenting new controllers, you set the Voice Over Cursor to an [appropriate element][8] if the top-most left element doesn't make sense:
     `UIAccessibilityPostNotification(.screenChangedNotification, myHeading);`
 - Context considering, you use `accessibilityIgnoresInvertColors` for images and video.
-- If puncation should be spoken in your accessibility text, you use an attributed string to set `accessibilitySpeechPunctuation` to `true`.
+- If punctuation should be spoken in your accessibility text, you use an attributed string to set `accessibilitySpeechPunctuation` to `true`.
 - You group content logically using accessibility containers for efficient navigation.
 - Adaptive and supports all devices and multitasking scenarios elegantly.
 - Fully supports dynamic type.